 In 2014 Minnesota became the first state to pass and successfully implement the Beagle Freedom Bill.
-Since then, California, Connecticut, Delaware, Illinois, Maryland, Nevada, New York, Rhode Island, Washington, Oregon, and Virginia have all passed similar laws.
-In 2022, Beagle Freedom Project is supporting similar bills in Indiana, Massachusetts, New Jersey, and Texas.
+Since then, California, Connecticut, Delaware, Illinois, Maryland, Massachusetts, Nevada, New York, Rhode Island, Washington, Oregon, and Virginia have all passed similar laws.
+In 2022, Beagle Freedom Project is supporting similar bills in Colorado, Indiana, New Jersey, Texas, and Wisconsin.
 If you live in one of these states please sign the petition, email, write, and call your representatives or personally lobby at the capitol.
 Also, contact your representatives in Congress and tell them you want the National Institutes of Health (NIH) to implement a Research Animal Adoption Policy for all publicly funded animal experimentation.

 For this law to pass your political representatives need to hear from you.
 The more direct and personal – the more effective.
 Please send an email to your representative, give them a call, and lobby in person!